 • using the correct processing parameters during the drying phase

-• reducing the screw back pressure effective melt out, shortening the cycle tine and limiting the injection pressure at the IMM
+• reducing the screw back pressure effective melt-out, shortening the cycle time and limiting the injection pressure at the IMM

-• adding AA blockers (anti-oxidant), erucammide or similar to the resin.
+• adding AA blockers (anti-oxidant), erucamide or similar to the resin.

-Measuring AA content in PET preforms gives an index of the actual quality of the moulding process.
-To keep the processing at its best and also to prevent the damage resulting from blowing, filling, distributing and putting on shelves bottles with a content exceeding the allowed AA level in the market, AA is best measured before the blowing and filling stage: in PET preforms.
-Piovan optimises the PET drying process in order to maintain the original PET resin AA content constant or even reducing it.
+Measuring AA content in PET preforms provides an index of the actual quality of the moulding process.
+To keep the process at its best and to avoid the subsequent phases of blowing, filling, distributing and putting on shelves bottles with a content exceeding the allowed AA level in the market, AA is best measured before the blowing and filling stage: in the PET preforms.
+Piovan optimises the PET drying process in order to reduce the original PET resin AA content.